FTarfasse/quick-perf-wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf.md

 ## Configure @DisableSameSelectTypesWithDifferentParamValues annotation with a global scope

 The outcome of an N+1 select is to have the same SELECT statements with different values.
 We can systematically detect this by configuring ***@DisableSameSelectTypesWithDifferentParamValues annotation with a [global scope](https://github.com/quick-perf/doc/wiki/QuickPerf#annotation-scopes)***.
-In the previous examples, the outcome of the N+1 select was to have additional SELECT statements on Team table.
+In the previous examples, the N+1 select outcome was to have additional SELECT statements on Team table.
 These additional SELECT statements are the same apart from the id value of the Team table.

 *Configuration of global annotation: this class has to be in org.org.quickperf package*
 ```java